CODY PIECHOCKI – FIELD MANAGER

 Piechocki played baseball at Mattawan High School and one season at Glen Oaks Community College before suffering a career ending injury.
 He was a three-year varsity letter winner at Mattawan High School, and earned First Team All-SMAC, First Team All-District and Second Team All-Region honors as a catcher/third baseman.
 Piechocki is a graduate and proud alumni of Western Michigan University.

 GAGE JACOBS – PITCHING COACH

-Jacobs will begin his first season as an assistant coach in 2016, as a member of Drury University’s coaching staff.
+Jacobs will begin his second season as an assistant coach in 2017, as a member of Drury University’s coaching staff.
 Scott Nasby is the head coach of the Panthers and also coached Jacobs during his time as a pitcher for Drury.